 Fried Food Consumption, Diet Quality and Total Energy Intake

-Participants who ate FFA reported higher intakes of total energy, whole dairy foods, sugar-sweetened beverage, red and processed meats and trans fat, as well as high glycemic loads.
-They also consumed less low-fat dairy foods, fruits and vegetables, had a lower ratio of polyunsaturated-to-saturated fat and consumed fewer multivitamins (P<0.0001).
+Participants who ate FFA reported higher intakes of total energy, whole dairy foods, sugar-sweetened beverages, red and processed meats and trans fat, as well as high glycemic loads.
+They also consumed less low-fat dairy foods, fruits and vegetables, had a lower ratio of polyunsaturated-to-saturated fats and consumed fewer multivitamins (P<0.0001).

 - Older children who consume greater quantities of FFA are heavier, have greater total energy intakes and have poorer diet quality